 | Bank details (for refund) | Sort code and account number for the estate account, if claiming by BACS | Optional – refund can be sent by cheque instead |

-If you cannot find the licence number, TV Licensing can locate the account using the name and address of the licence holder.
+If you cannot find the licence number, TV Licensing can locate the account using the name and address of the deceased.

 Will you get a refund?

-If the licence was paid for in full (either as an annual payment or quarterly), a refund is available for any complete months remaining on the licence from the date of death.
+If the licence was paid for in full as an annual payment, a refund is available for any complete months remaining on the licence from the date of death.
 Partial months are not refunded – the month in which the death occurred counts as used.

 Refunds are paid by cheque or BACS bank transfer and arrive within approximately 21 days.
-If TV Licensing needs additional information, this timeline may be longer.
-(Source: TV Licensing – cancellations and refunds, verified April 2026)
+(Source: TV Licensing – cancellations and refunds, verified June 2026)

 What happens to Direct Debit payments?

 Contact TV Licensing first to cancel the licence.
 They will then cancel the Direct Debit.
-If any payments were taken after the date of death, those will be included in the refund calculation.
+Any payments taken after the date of death will be included in the refund calculation.

 For more on Direct Debits and what happens to them after a death, see our guide to what happens to direct debits when someone dies.